wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 ![Screenshot of the Security and Compliance topics page.](../media/14-sharepoint.png)

-With your SharePoint list created, you can edit your flow so that you can connect to your list.
+With your list in Microsoft Lists created, you can edit your flow so that you can connect to your list.
 While you are in the flow designer, you need to configure a few actions, including the Recurrence trigger that indicates when your flow will run.
 You also need to populate a SendTo